 Included in this guide as well as in the Pre-AP Theatre Teacher Resources, the framework defines what students should know and be able to do by the end of the course.
-It serves as an anchor for model lessons and assessments, and it is the primary resource needed to plan the course.
-Teachers commit to aligning their classroom instruction with the course framework.
+It serves as an anchor for model lessons and assessments, and it is the primary document teachers can use to align instruction to course content.
+Use of the course framework is required.
 For more details see page 20.